inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 Once upon a time, there was an aardvark whose only pleasure in life was driving from his suburban bungalow to his job at a large brokerage house in his brand new 4x4.
-He hated his manipulative boss, his conniving and unethical co-workers, his greedy wife, and his snivelling, spoiled children.
-One day, the aardvark reflected on the meaning of his life and his career and on the unchecked, catastrophic cline of his nation, its pathetic excuse for learship, and the complete ineffectiveness of any personal effort he could make to change the status quo.
+He hated his manilative boss, his conniving and unethical co-workers, his greedy wife, and his snivelling, spoiled children.
+One day, the aardvark reflected on the meaning of his life and his career and on the unchecked, catastrophic cline of his nation, its pathetic excuse for learship, and the complete ineffectiveness of any personal effort he could  to change the status quo.
 Overcome by a wave of utter pression and self-doubt, he cid to take the only course of action that would bring him greater comfort and happiness: he drove to the mall and bought imported consumer electronics goods.